-One of the most frequent problems is when teams do not think through feature requirements.
+One of the most frequent problems is when teams do not think through software development requirements.

 For example, you implemented a feature for the web page, however, you did not think it through and forgot to adjust it for the mobile version, which results in a jagged page layout or faulty feature.
 Or you developed a customer service feature for end-users but did not consider adding a control panel for admin staff.
 Such small things, which can easily slip your mind will have a big impact on the quality of the user experience.

 The previous issue can be avoided by focusing on creating a high-quality and comprehensive plan in the early stages, which will help you and your team to avoid any last-minute hustles.

 The main objective of feature planning lies in determining the value it will deliver to a user; however, it also includes various considerations from function capabilities to the way the feature will look.
 When you are working on big projects, it is essential for the team to carefully consider each feature from the perspectives of different users.
 It will greatly affect the characteristics that the feature should deliver.
 It is also important to organize enough testing before the project’s completion and to identify any defects on early stages.

 Click here to read the SJMC Case showing how we successfully planned and developed new features for the Sir John Monash Centre’s software and mobile apps.